utrustdev/xMoney-Crypto-for-WooCommerce/README.md

 ## Contribute

+This plugin was initially written by a third-party contractor ([HelloDev](https://github.com/hellodevapps)), and is now maintained by the Utrust development team.
+We have now opened it to the world so that the community using this plugin may have the chance of shaping its development.
 We commit all our new features directly into our GitHub repository.
 But you can also request or suggest new features or code changes yourself!

 ### Developing